baoduy/hbd.astro-paper/src/content/blog/dotnet-04-aspire-local-env-tests.md

 ### ApiFixture Class

-Here is the `ApiFixture` class sets up the necessary environment for integration tests.
+The `ApiFixture` class sets up the necessary environment for integration tests.
 It extends `WebApplicationFactory<Api.Program>` and implements `IAsyncLifetime` to manage the lifecycle of the test environment.

 ```csharp
 public sealed class ApiFixture : WebApplicationFactory<Api.Program>, IAsyncLifetime